Skip to content

 This test assumes three major things:

-Our question is as it stands is simply that we believe there is a size difference between crabs from different locations.
+Our question is simply that we believe there is a size difference between crabs from different locations.
 Let’s start by attempting to justify these assumptions, and if we can, using the simple test.

 Two-sided T-tests